 The average target moves at 8.6 mph.
-The "lead dots" on each side of the chevron are set for a target moving at a 90 degree angle to the shooter.
-Depending on the direction of the target's movement, fire using the "lead dots" instead of the center chevron.
-If the target is moving left to right, use the left lead dot.
-If the target is moving right to left, use the right lead dot.
-The lead dots are best used from 100 to 300 yards and are highly effective on moving targets when using 5.56 NATO, 5.45, .308 Win or 6.5 Grendel.
-The lead dots are calibrated to work with the optic's power ring set to 1x magnification.
+The leading edge of the "horseshoe" section of the reticle is set for a target moving at a 90 degree angle to the shooter.
+Depending on the direction of the target's movement, fire using the edge of the horseshoe instead of the center chevron.
+If the target is moving left to right, use the left edge of the horseshoe.
+If the target is moving right to left, use the right edge.
+This technique is best used from 100 to 300 yards and is highly effective on moving targets.
+Due to the first focal plane design of the scope, this technique can be used with the scope set to any magnification.